(All paintings shown are student work)

 - Masking tape

-- Backing board - cardboard with waterproof cover or gator board or a drawing board
+- Backing board - cardboard with waterproof cover or gator board or a drawing board or a wood panel

 - Graphite paper (make your own for the best and most inexpensive results)